“Life begins at the end of your comfort zone.” – Neale Donald Walsch.

 Your body is complex and hardworking.
 It needs a lot of energy just to do its everyday job.
 That’s right, think about how much energy your body needs just to breathe, think and digest food!

-If you have a slow metabolism, don’t worry.
-You can give it the kickstart it needs by eating metabolism-boosting foods.
+This is largely determined by your genes.
+So, if you have a slow metabolism, don’t worry.
+You can give it the kickstart it needs by eating metabolism-boosting foods!

 Protein-rich foods: your body uses more energy to process lean meats and other protein-rich foods, leading to an increase in your metabolism.

 Pulses and legumes: as well as containing plenty of protein, pulses and legumes give your body a lot of fiber which aids digestion.

 Chili: chili peppers contain capsaicin, a chemical that can increase the number of calories your body burns.

 Spices: some spices such as ginger and cayenne pepper are thought to increase a person’s metabolism.
 You could try drinking hot water infused with ginger at mealtime to burn some extra calories.